Jmz/algorithms/README.md

 # Algorithms in PHP

-Implementations of some algorithms in PHP, just for practice.
+Implementations of some algorithms & data structures in PHP, just for practice.